inverno-io/inverno-mods/inverno-security-jose/README.md

 JWK unwrappedCEK = wrappingKeyManager.unwrapCEK(wrappedKey, "A192KW", parameters);
 ```

-> Although signers, ciphers and key managers are usually used indirectly when building or reading JWS or JWE but they can also be used directly as shown above.
+> Although signers, ciphers and key managers are usually used indirectly when building or reading JWS or JWE, but they can also be used directly as shown above.

 #### Octet